dlintec/k-meteor-dev/README.md

 Manual configuration
 ==================================================

-IF your Host system can not run Docker in Native mode (windows pre 10 pro or Older Macs)
+IF your Host system can not run Docker in Native mode (windows pre 10 pro or Older Macs).
+Just copy and paste the following command at the docker console:

+    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-manual > $HOME/kstart;chmod +x $HOME/kstart

+Just run the kstart script at the docker console to start the container

+    ./kstart

-For windows you can download [kstart-manual](https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-manual) to your desktop and run it or run from the docker console or run the following commands manually.
+You can also run the commands manually.

 a)Run the first 3 commands to create image and volumes (only needed once)